wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

     return number
 </pre>

-But instead of defining a dictionary, you can use a property of the ASCII character set, in that the Latin alphabet begins from its 65th position for "A" and its 97th character for "a", obtained using the ordinal function:
+Instead of defining a dictionary, you can use a property of the ASCII character set, in that the Latin alphabet begins from its 65th position for "A" and its 97th character for "a", obtained using the ordinal function:

 <pre>ord('a')  # returns 97
 ord('A')  # returns 65</pre>